rdg53/leap-wireless/README.md

-using the local file you can create a csv file of leap motion data and apply it to a the leap motion skeleton provided by selecting the hand bones and using the motion builder script this will apply the leap motion data in the locla CSV to the hand bones
+using the local file you can create a csv file of leap motion data and apply it to a the leap motion skeleton provided by selecting the hand bones and using the motion builder script this will apply the leap motion data in the locla CSV to the hand bones DO NOT IMPORT THE CURRENT TAKE WHEN FIRST OPENING THE SKELETON